SamuelMattos7/ToEverything-WebApp/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Support

-If you encounter any issues or have questions:
-1. Check the existing issues in the repository
-2. Create a new issue with detailed information about the problem
-3. Include steps to reproduce and relevant system information

 ## Roadmap

 - [ ] Team collaboration features